Alexa Internet: 2000–2009

-Alexa began a partnership with Google in early 2002, and with the web directory DMOZ in January 2003.
+Alexa began a partnership with Google in early 2002 and with the web directory DMOZ in January 2003.
 In December 2005, Alexa opened its extensive search index and Web-crawling facilities to third-party programs through a comprehensive set of Web services and APIs.
 These could be used, for instance, to construct vertical search engines that could run on Alexa's servers or elsewhere.
-In May 2006, Google was replaced with Windows Live Search as a provider of search results.
+In May 2006, Google was replaced by Windows Live Search as a provider of search results.
 In December 2006, Amazon released Alexa Image Search.
 Built in-house, it was the first major application built on the company's Web platform.
 In May 2007, Alexa changed their API to limit comparisons to three websites, reduce the size of embedded graphs in Flash, and add mandatory embedded BritePic advertisements.

 In April 2007, the company filed a lawsuit, Alexa v.
 Hornbaker, to stop trademark infringement by the Statsaholic service.
-In the lawsuit, Alexa alleged that Ron Hornbaker was stealing traffic graphs for profit, and that the primary purpose of his site was to display graphs that were generated by Alexa's servers.
-Hornbaker removed the term Alexa from his service name on March 19, 2007.
-On November 27, 2008, Amazon announced that Alexa Web Search was no longer accepting new customers, and that the service would be deprecated or discontinued for existing customers on January 26, 2009.
+In the lawsuit, Alexa alleged that Ron Hornbaker was stealing traffic graphs for profit and that the primary purpose of his site was to display graphs that were generated by Alexa's servers.
+Hornbaker had removed the term Alexa from his service name on March 19, 2007.
+On November 27, 2008, Amazon announced that Alexa Web Search was no longer accepting new customers and that the service would be deprecated or discontinued for existing customers on January 26, 2009.
 Thereafter, Alexa became a purely analytics-focused company.

 On March 31, 2009, Alexa revealed a major website redesign.
-The redesigned site provided new web traffic metrics—including average page views per individual user, bounce rate (the rate of users who come to, and then leave a webpage), and user time on website.
-In the following weeks, Alexa added more features, including visitor demographics, clickstream and web search traffic statistics.
+The redesigned site provided new web traffic metrics, including average page views per individual user, bounce rate (the rate of users who come to and then leave a webpage), and user time on the website.
+In the following weeks, Alexa added more features, including visitor demographics, clickstream, and web search traffic statistics.

 2010–2020

-During this period, Alexa had been evolving along with their algorithm.
+During this period, Alexa's algorithm had been evolving along with it.
 Statistics projection and the use of their technology associated with a large network of certificated websites allowed them to keep ahead of the website traffic metrics around the world.
-Because of this, many large sites were using it as the main reference of popularity on the internet.
+Because of this, many large sites were using it as the main reference for popularity on the internet.

+On November 6, 2014, Amazon announced Amazon Alexa, their virtual assistant.
+Amazon already had trademarks for Alexa due to their ownership of Alexa Internet, Inc.

 End of service

-On Wednesday, December 8, 2021, Amazon announced the cessation of its website ranking and competitive analysis service, which has been available to the public for more than 25 years.
-On that, it became no longer possible to create accounts or buy subscriptions on the service.
-The statement first published on its website specifies the total cessation of the service as of May 1, 2022.
-Existing subscriptions would be available until May 1, 2022, UTC, after which everything on the site was removed and replaced with an "End of Service Notice".
+On December 8, 2021, Amazon announced the cessation of its website ranking and competitive analysis service, which had been available to the public for more than 25 years.
+From that day on, it was no longer possible to create accounts or buy subscriptions on the service.
+The statement first published on its website specified the total cessation of the service as of May 1, 2022.
+Existing subscriptions were available until May 1, 2022, UTC, after which everything on the site was removed and replaced with an "End of Service Notice".

+The alexa.com domain is now a landing page for Amazon Alexa products.